 Consumer protection when you change

-Insurers often reward early payment with a discount (can be up to 4%), as upfront payments help to reduce their administration costs.
-Some insurers also offer a further discount if you pay by direct debit, again because administration costs are reduced.
-Another reason to pay your health insurance premiums 12 months in advance is to postpone the effects of the CPI premium rise on April 1st.
-This is an annual event when insurers increase their premium rates to keep pace with inflation and rising medical costs.
-If you pay before April 1st, you can lock in your premium rate for another 12 months at the current rate and avoid the price rise until the following year.
-This can provide a useful breathing space if you are unhappy with the increase your current insurer has introduced, giving you 12 months to find and switch to an insurer offering a better deal.
+This is an annual event when funds increase their premium rates to keep pace with inflation and rising medical costs.
+If you pay before 1 April, you can lock in your premium rate for another 12 months at the current rate and avoid the price rise until the following year.
+This can provide a useful breathing space if you are unhappy with the increase your current fund has introduced, giving you 12 months to find and switch to a fund offering a better deal.

-Apart from reducing your level of cover or switching to a new insurer, both of which have their pros and cons, other ways to save on health insurance include:
+Apart from reducing your level of cover or switching to a new fund, both of which have their pros and cons, other ways to save on health insurance include:

 - Paying your premium annually in advance to avoid admin fees